ev3dev/ev3dev.github.io/docs/sensors/msensor-class.markdown

 ### sysfs Attributes

-Sensors can be found at `/sys/class/msensor/sensor<N>`, where `<N>` is incremented each time a sensor is loaded (is is not related to which port the sensor is plugged in to).
+Sensors can be found at `/sys/class/msensor/sensor<N>`, where `<N>` is incremented each time a sensor is loaded (it is not related to which port the sensor is plugged in to).

 `bin_data` (read/write)